zinic/crawl/core.md

 * Defense rolls receive a -2 modifier.

+##### Rising from a Prone Position

+A character may rise from a prone position for one energy point.
+Aspects may modify or negate this cost.

+##### Falling Prone

+A character may fall to a prone position safely for one energy point.
+Aspects may modify or negate this cost.

 #### Stunned

 The character is incapacitated to a certain degree.
 While stunned, the following effects apply to the character: